jefflemieux/ChatSaaS/README.md

 - **Multi-Page Chat Experience:** Organize conversations, knowledge, and discussions in a clean, intuitive interface.
 - **Authentication Flows:** Includes sign-in and sign-up pages for user management.
+- **Conversation Persistance:** Backup system developped with a MongoDB Cluster.
 - **Reusable UI Components:** Custom-built UI elements (buttons, cards, forms, tooltips, etc.) for a consistent and modern look using Shadcn.
 - **AI Elements:** Components for chatbot interactions, code blocks, reasoning chains, and more using AI SDK's AI Elements
 - **API-Ready Structure:** Modular API routes for easy backend integration and extension.